helm/helm-2to3/README.md

   3. Migrate Helm v2 releases.
   4. When happy that Helm v3 is managing Helm v2 data as expected, then clean up Helm v2 data.

+*Note:*
+A Helm v2 client:
+- can manage 1 to many Kubernetes clusters
+- can connect to 1 to many Tiller instances for  a cluster This means that you have to cognisant of this when migrating as releases are deployed into clusters by Tiller and its namespace.
+You have to therefore be aware of migrating for each cluster and each Tiller instance that is managed by the Helm v2 client instance.
+Cleanup should only be run once all migration for a Helm v2 client is complete.

+## Prerequisite

+- Helm v2 client installed on a system which manages releases on one to many clusters
+- Helm v3 client installed on the same system

 ## Usage

 ### Migrate Helm v2 configuration